-flask to 40 psia in under two minutes.
-Analysis of the filling processes indicates that 99.9% of the sample volume is the result of the final 30 seconds of the fill.
+flask to 40 psia in 15-30 seconds.
 These flasks can be programmed to either be filled

 in parallel pairs or as single flasks.
-By sampling two flasks at once, it is possible to not only validate the CO2 and CH4 measurements but also to take a concurrent 14C of CO2 measurement.
-Additionally, we will be measuring CO, SF6, H2, N2O, and halocarbons from these same flasks to identify possible correlates to 14C of CO2.
+By sampling two flasks at once, it is possible to not only validate the CO2 and CH4 measurements but also to collect sample for a concurrent 14CO2 measurement.
+Additionally, we will be measuring CO, SF6, H2, N2O, and and broad suite of hydro- and halocarbons from these same flasks to identify possible correlates to 14CO2 (Miller, 2012)

-In our recent INFLUX flights using ALAR, the average differences between the calibrated on-board Picarro determinations and the flask sample results was ~0.1% for both CO2 and CH4).
+[last sentence was redundant with above]

 2. CARVE aircraft